 Eligibility for a Germany ICT Permit

-- Trainee: Graduate in a structured training program.
+- Trainee (with a structured training plan)

 Check eligibility with the BAMF or German Federal Foreign Office.